Toric K\"ahler metrics seen from infinity, quantization and compact tropical amoebas: Compact tropical amoebas

 \textbf{Acknowledgements:} We wish to thank Miguel Abreu for many useful conversations and for suggesting possible applications to tropical geometry.
-This work is partially supported by the Center for Mathematical Analysis, Geometry and Dynamical Systems, IST, by Funda\c c\~ao para a Ci\^encia e a Tecnologia through the Program POCI 2010/FEDER and by the projects POCI/MAT/58549/2004 and PPCDT/MAT/58549/2004.
-TB is also supported by the fellowship SFRH/BD/ 22479/2005 of Funda\c{c}\~ao para a Ci\^encia e a Tecnologia.
+We would also like to thank the referees for thoughtful suggestions that led to substantial improvements in content and exposition.
+This work is partially supported by the Center for Mathematical Analysis, Geometry and Dynamical Systems, IST, the Centro de Matem\'atica da Universidade do Porto, and by Funda\c c\~ao para a Ci\^encia e a Tecnologia through the Program POCI 2010/FEDER and by the projects POCI/MAT/58549/2004 and PPCDT/MAT/58549/2004.
+TB is also supported by Funda\c{c}\~ao para a Ci\^encia e a Tecnologia through the fellowships SFRH/BD/22479/2005 and PTDC/MAT/098770/2008.

 { \baselineskip 3.8mm}{ }